devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 - Fix the vertical rhythm.
 Vertical spaces between elements on a page should be consistent with each other.
 I feel that at some points my spacing in this website is a bit awkward
 - Launch the [newsletter](/newsletter/).
 I haven't kicked off the email list because there's such a few amount of blog posts.
 Who would want to sign up for something that doesn't have any samples?
-- Expand the width of code snippets.
+- Expand the width of code snippets from article width to the full window.
 Sometimes the code does not fit in the boxes
 - Figure out what my voice is.
-This is more about improving the substance of these blog posts and making them feel more natural.
+This is more about improving the substance of these blog posts and making them feel more natural
+- Add a contact page?
+I'm still considering whether I actually need this.
+If I do, [Formspree](https://formspree.io) is a great project that supports static HTML pages

 In retrospect, I probably could have just updated the styles of old personal website instead of completely rewriting everything from scratch.
 It would have been much faster to simply change the color scheme, typefaces, and fix up the spacing.